 Another thing worth setting up for any email campaign you’re planning to send is a double opt-in.
 Typically it means that after a user signs up to receive your emails, they need to head over to their inbox and confirm the intent.

-While adding a plain functionality doesn’t affect your deliverability, it affects the quality of your mailing list, a number of bounces and spam reports.
+While adding a plain functionality doesn’t affect your deliverability, it affects the quality of your mailing list, the number of bounces, and spam reports.
 While it might be tempting to automatically subscribe people to a newsletter when they register for an event or open an account, you’ll get better results long-term if you explicitly ask them for consent.
 Doing so also keeps you compliant with the law.

 Check feedback loops (and make use of them)

 Nearly all major ISPs give you access to feedback loops.
 These are not some secret channels that users use to give you valuable feedback about your product.
 These are these simple surveys that users are asked to fill when they unsubscribe from a mailing list and can provide lots of valuable data.
 Do users complain about getting too many emails?
 Try decreasing your volume a little bit.
 Do they claim they never signed up to your list in the first place?
 Double-check if you’re sending your campaign to the right audience.

 Remember, your IP address also impacts the sender reputation that comes with each of your emails.
 Platforms for sending mass emails offer by default shared IPs that are used by hundreds or thousands of their clients.
 This keeps the cost of the service low but doesn’t give you any control over the reputation of a given IP.

 The operators, however, do their fair share of quality control and rotate with hundreds of IP addresses to always ensure good deliverability for their clients.
 For nearly everyone, shared IP will be perfectly sufficient.